Skip to content

 Cultural encounters in Gishwati Mukura National Park involve visits to the local communities or individual homesteads.
 Visitors can learn how to make local crafts and prepare traditional foods.
 You can choose to visit the local farmers in their gardens or stay for a night in one of the homes to experience the kind of life lived by the locals.

-The Great Ape Trust has partners with the Rwanda Development Board to support cultural dances, and drama to promote local art.
+The Great Ape Trust has partnered with the Rwanda Development Board to support cultural dances and drama to promote local art.

 Biking or cycling via the Congo Nile Basin